A white Golden Retriever is simply a regular Golden Retriever with a very pale coat.

 Instead, look for a breeder of American or English white Golden Retriever puppies that emphasizes a health-first approach to breeding and offers an initial health guarantee as well as a take-back guarantee if your new puppy does not work out for any reason.

-Your chosen breeder should also readily volunteer to show you the results of all required and recommended parent dog health testing and be willing to let you meet and spend time with both parent dogs before you commit to taking a puppy.
+Your chosen breeder should also readily volunteer to show you the results of all required and recommended parent dog health testing.
+And they must be willing to let you meet and spend time with both parent dogs before you commit to taking a puppy.

-As long as you choose a reputable breeder, the white Golden Retriever price you will pay should reflect the breeder’s own costs (which can be quite a bit more than the average dog owner realizes) as well as the lineage of each parent dog.
+As long as you choose a reputable breeder, the white Golden Retriever price you will pay should reflect the breeder’s own costs.
+These can be quite a bit more than the average dog owner realizes.
+They will also reflect the lineage of each parent dog.

 The white Golden Retriever puppies price set by any given breeder may also reflect gender, birth order, “show” quality versus “pet” quality puppies, markings, size and other factors.